 The reason you have Tableau Server is to allow users to share their Tableau workbooks and data sources!
 So one of your tasks is to set up your server so that your coworkers can sign in, publish their work, and view the work of others.
-How you do this depends on whether you configured your server to use Active Directory authentication or local authentication.
+How you do this depends on whether you configured your server to use Active Directory identity store or local identity store.

 Unless you are running with a Guest user (someone who can see views but can’t interact with them, as we mentioned earlier in this guide), anyone who accesses your Tableau Server has to sign in—that is, be authenticated.
 Tableau Server stores information about users, and when someone signs in, they have to be identified as one of the users who’s defined on the server.